michelecafagna26/cider/README.md

 ## Important Note ##

-In this implementation the PTBTokenizer is replaced with the Spacy tokenizer, to remove the java dependency.
+In this implementation the PTBTokenizer is replaced by the Spacy tokenizer, to remove the java dependency.

 PTBTokenizer is stil prensent and java is required for testing purposes.